jmproctor/Readme-Generator/README.md

   # Questions
-  If you have any questions, feel free to contact jmproctor via email at: jmproctor@test.com.
+  If you have any questions, feel free to contact Jmproctor via email at: jmproctor@test.com.